 Rye Harbour Nature Reserve is a mosaic of habitats beside the sea with shingle, saltmarsh, rivers, pits, grazing marsh and reedbeds, and full of wildlife for you to discover.
-The nature reserve has a People and Wildlife Officer to lead your group, and a programme of activities suitable for all ages.
+The nature reserve has a Communities and Wildlife Officer to lead your group, and a programme of activities suitable for all ages.

 There are two main areas of Rye Harbour Nature Reserve:

 - The Discovery Centre – our new flagship visitor centre with classroom , toilets, exhibitions, gift shop and café can provide a base for your visit.
 The centre sits alongside the River Rother, saltmarsh and a grassland area that is exclusively for educational use – perfect for studying minibeasts in different habitats.
 There is easy access to three bird watching hides for close-up encounters with wetland birds, and a large shingle beach, ideal for finding out more about our marine life, investigating coasts, or surveying beach litter.

 - Castle Farm – Enjoy a walk out from Rye town to this area of grassland and wetlands.
 Castle Water provides important areas for birds and other animals, including water vole and medicinal leech, and has a bird watching hide and areas suitable for pond-dipping.
 Within the Castle Farm area is also Camber Castle - built for Henry VIII, this is a 500 year old ruin that has tunnels, towers and bastions to explore.
 We can arrange for small group tours around the castle.